Vjameli/Matrix-envelope/README.md

 Once the method is understood, we sought with this project to answer the following questions:

-1)Write an algorithm to solve the linear system Ux = b, U ∈ IR ^ (n × n), b ∈ IRn by reverse substitution assuming the matrix U is upper triangular and stored according to the column envelope structure.
+1) Write an algorithm to solve the linear system Ux = b, U ∈ IR ^ (n × n), b ∈ IRn by reverse substitution assuming the matrix U is upper triangular and stored according to the column envelope structure.

 2) For matrix A, specify the column-oriented envelope for its upper triangular portion and the row-oriented envelope for its lower triangular portion, making, in this second case, the adaptations in the definition and in the index vectors corresponding to the rows and columns.